JCloudYu/pipejs/README.md

 This library registers a function named ```pipe``` onto the ```window``` object.
 It's the sole function the developer should know to load resources.
 The ```pipe``` api accept an array of ``` resource descriptors```.

 ### Resource Descriptor ###
-Resource descriptors is an object contains following properties
+Resource descriptors is an object contains following properties:

 | name | type | required | default | description |
 |:----------|:-----:|:---:|:----:|:--------------|
 | path | String | Y |  | The path of the external resource |